-The plaintiff is required to serve a copy of the Summons and Complaint to the defendant at least 10 days before the pretrial hearing.
+The plaintiff is required to serve a copy of the Summons and Complaint to the defendant at least 20 days before the pretrial hearing.
+Any counterclaim must be filed and served prior to the pretrial hearing dates.
 Please file any proof of service prior to your pretrial hearing date.
 For detailed information regarding service see the enclosed Small Claims Brochure under "Notifying the Defendant".
 For service by Clark County Sheriff's Office visit https://clark.wa.gov/sheriff/civil-unit.